vilanovi/ConnectionManager/README.md

 The future work is to create a concurrent **NSOperation** and block manually the thread (using **NSConditon**) while the **NSURLConnection** is performing the connection asynchronously.

-I hope to push these new changes as soon I can.
+I hope to push these new changes as soon as I can.